anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## 🤖&nbsp; Models

-The final aspect of testing ML systems involves testing our models during training, evaluation, inference and deployment.
+The final aspect of testing ML systems involves how to test machine learning models during training, evaluation, inference and deployment.

 ### Training